bogdanvuk/rst/examples/paper/source/index.rst

 Care was taken in writing the software and many optimization techniques were employed as described in chapter `Profiling results`_.

 For each of datasets from :num:`Table #tbl-uci-datasets`, an experiment consisting of five 5-fold cross-validations has been performed.
-Using test set, average instance classification time has been measured for both software and hardware implementations.
+Using test set, average instance classification time has been measured for both **pure software and HW/SW implementations**.
 Software timing was obtained by different means for two implementations:

 - For PC implementation, the <time.h> C library was used and timing was output to the console
 - For ARM implementation, TTC hardware timer was used and timing was output via UART